unfoldingWord-dev/translationStudio-Info/docs/Helps.rst

 *I will turn Jerusalem into piles of ruins, a hideout for jackals (`Jeremiah 9:11 ULB <https://dw.door43.org/en/bible/notes/jer/09/10>`_)*

-Jackals are wild animals like dogs that live in only a few parts of the world.
-So they are not known in many places.
+Jackals are wild animals like dogs that live in only a few parts of the world, so they are not known in many places.

 *Beware of false prophets, those who come to you in sheep's clothing, but are truly ravenous wolves. (`Matthew 7:15 ULB <https://dw.door43.org/en/bible/notes/mat/07/15>`_)*